-You may already have legal insurance under existing health or home insurance policy but, if not, your solicitor can give you information about After the Event insurance policies which will protect you if you claim is not successful and you have to pay your opponent’s legal fees.
+You may already have legal insurance under existing health or home insurance policy.
+But, if not, your solicitor can give you information about After the Event insurance policies.
+ATE policies will protect you if your claim is not successful and you have to pay your opponent’s legal fees.

-If you win your claim, your opponent will pay not only the agreed amount of compensation, but they will also pay your lawyer’s fees as well as any incidental costs like independent medical reports and court fees.
+If you win your claim, your opponent will pay the agreed amount of compensation.
+In addition, they will also pay your lawyer’s fees.
+That will also include any incidental costs like independent medical reports and court fees.

-You do not have to pay your lawyer’s fees whether you win or lose.
+You don’t have to pay your lawyer’s fees whether you win or lose.
 If your claim is successful, then you will pay them a success fee.
-This amount is discussed at the start of your application and can be no more than 25% of your total compensation payment.
+We’ll discuss this amount at the start of your application: it can’t be more than 25% of your compensation payment.

 Win or lose, a no win no fee* agreement takes the financial risk away from seeking compensation for your injury.